TriliumNext/Docs/Wiki/attribute-inheritance.md

 ## 1. Standard Inheritance

-In Trilium, attributes can be automatically inherited by child notes if they have the `isInheritable` flag set to true.
+In Trilium, attributes can be automatically inherited by child notes if they have the `isInheritable` flag set to `true`.
 This means the attribute (a key-value pair) is applied to the note and all its descendants.

 ### Example Use Case